-An Interfund Transfer is the transfer of your account from a TPAF employer to employment covered by a different New Jersey State-administered, defined benefit retirement system, or vice versa.
+An Interfund Transfer is the transfer of your account from a PERS employer to employment covered by a different New Jersey State-administered retirement system, or vice versa.

-If you terminate your current TPAF position and accept a position covered by a different New Jersey State-administered retirement system, you may transfer your contributions and service credit to the new retirement system provided:
+If you terminate your current PERS position and accept a position covered by a different New Jersey State-administered retirement system, you may transfer your contributions and service credit to the new retirement system provided:

-• You have not withdrawn your membership (see "Withdrawal from the Retirement System" section);
+You have not withdrawn your membership (see the "Withdrawal from the Retirement System" section);

-- It has not been more than two consecutive years since your last pension contribution; - You are not a dual member with more than three years of concurrent service in the Public Employees' Retirement System (PERS) or with any concurrent service in any other retirement system (see the "Dual Membership" section); - You meet the eligibility requirements of the new retirement system; and - You apply for the Interfund Transfer within 30 days of the date you meet the eligibility requirements of the new retirement system.
+- It has not been more than two consecutive years since your last pension contribution; - You are not a dual member with more than three years of concurrent service in the TPAF\ or with any concurrent service in any other retirement system (see the "Dual Membership" section); and - You meet the eligibility requirements of the new retirement system; and - You apply for the Interfund Transfer within 30 days of the date you meet the eligibility requirements of the new retirement system.

-Note: A TPAF member who meets the criteria listed above and transfers to a position covered by the PERS is eligible to maintain his/her original TPAF membership tier status under the PERS account.
+Note: A PERS member who meets the criteria listed above and transfers to a position covered by the TPAF is eligible to maintain his/her original PERS membership tier status under the TPAF account.

-Similarly, a member of a different New Jersey State-administered retirement system, except the ABP or DCRP, who meets the criteria listed above and transfers to a position covered by the TPAF will be enrolled in the TPAF membership tier that corresponds to the original date of enrollment in the prior retirement system.
+Similarly, a member of a different New Jersey State-administered retirement system, except the ABP or DCRP, who meets the criteria listed above and transfers to a position covered by the PERS will be enrolled in the PERS membership tier that corresponds to the original date of enrollment in the prior retirement system.

-If you are eligible and interested in transferring your membership account, an online Enrollment Application for the new retirement system and an Application for Interfund Transfer should be submitted by your employer to the NJDPB.
+If eligible, in order to transfer your membership account, an Enrollment Application for the new retirement system and an Application for Interfund Transfer should be submitted to the NJDPB.
 Applications must be received within 30 days of the date you meet the eligibility requirements of the new retirement system.

-If there has been a break in service of more than two consecutive years since your last pension contribution - or if you have withdrawn your account - you cannot transfer your prior TPAF contributions and service credit to the new retirement system.
+If there is a break in service of more than two consecutive years since your last pension contribution - or you have withdrawn your account - you cannot transfer your prior PERS contributions and service credit to the new retirement system.
 You will be enrolled in a new account with the new retirement system.
-Your new employer should file an Enrollment Application for the new retirement system with the NJDPB.
+Your new employer must file an online Enrollment Application for the new retirement system with the NJDPB.

-A TPAF member with three years or less of concurrent service in the PERS may, under certain conditions, transfer all service credit from one fund to the other, less any concurrent service credit.
+\A PERS member with three years or less of concurrent service in the TPAF may, under certain conditions, transfer all service credit from one fund to the other, less any concurrent service credit.

-Note: Members enrolling into the TPAF or PERS after a break in service of two or more years, will be enrolled under the membership tier in effect at the time the new TPAF or PERS employment begins.
+Note: Members enrolling into the PERS or TPAF after a break in service of two or more years will be enrolled under the membership tier in effect at the time the new PERS or TPAF employment begins.